symfony/symfony-docs/routing.rst

 For more details on loading routes, including how to prefix the paths of loaded routes, see :doc:`/routing/external_resources`.

-The path will *not*, however, match simply ``/blog``.
-That's because, by default, all placeholders are required.
-This can be changed by adding a placeholder value to the ``defaults`` array.

 .. index::
    single: Routing; Generating URLs